 You may not be aware that at age 55, workers (employees or the self-employed) can establish a “transition-to retirement, account-based pension”.

 Your financial planner will explain how you can take advantage of this legislation and how Superannuation pension payments can be received while working full-time or part-time.
 The benefits are twofold.
 First, in pension phase, as stated above, investments will be capital gains and rental income tax free.
-Secondly, pension payments made from super to an individual are also concessionally taxed and will actually be tax free from age 60.
+Secondly, pension payments made from super to an individual are also concessionally taxed and will be tax free from age 60.

 Therefore, the typical transition-to-retirement financial strategy involves swapping higher taxed salary income with lower taxed pension income, thereby allowing additional salary-sacrificed super contributions to be made.

-How can this investment opportunity be exploited, you may ask?
+Investing in Property in Super = How can this investment opportunity be exploited, you may ask?

 While the rules and regulations of borrowing to acquire property in super have been revised, they are still complex and the costs of incorrect structuring and management can be harsh.

 Here are some facts associated with taking advantage of the superannuation borrowing rules, known as “limited recourse borrowing arrangements”.